typedb/typedb-docs/02-clients/07-new-client.md

 ## TypeDB Cloud Client

-TypeDB Cloud uses clusters of TyperDB servers that run as a distributed network of database servers which communicate internally to form a consensus when querying.
+TypeDB Cloud uses clusters of TypeDB servers that run as a distributed network of database servers which communicate internally to form a consensus when querying.
 If one server has an outage, we can recover from the issue by falling back to another server.
 To enable this, TypeDB Client constructs 1 Core client per TypeDB server (cluster node):